VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 model code, and the **Conference.Web** project contains the MVC views and controllers.

-### Integration with the Orders and Registration Bounded Context
+### Integration with the Orders and Registration bounded context

 The Conference Management bounded context pushes notifications of changes to conferences by publishing the following events.